 - Data driven strategic thinking to ensure your tactics work

-Using award winning case studies you will learn what leading companies are doing to increase their success and how you can focus on what will make a difference to your business.
+- Using award winning b2b case studies, you will learn what leading companies are doing to increase their success in acquiring new customers and how you can focus on what will make a difference to your business

-- Plus: measurable marketing – how to track what matters
+- Focus on Measurable marketing – how and what to track off and online

 - Getting buy in from the board

-- Database profiling and segmentation: What is it and how to do it?
+- From stakeholder management to internal communications and marketing – what is it and how to do it

 Programme Day 2